SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 The Selenium Server -- When to Use It
 -------------------------------------
 You may, or may not, need the Selenium Server, depending on how you intend to use Selenium.
-If you will be strictly using the WebDriver API you do not need the Selenium Server.
-The Selenium Server provides Selenium-RC functionality, which is primarily used for Selenium 1.0 backwards compatability.
-Since WebDriver uses completely different technology to interact with the browsers, the Selenium Server is not needed.
+If you will be strictly using the WebDriver API you do not necessarily need the Selenium Server.
 Selenium-WebDriver makes direct calls to the browser using each browser's native support for automation.
-Selenium-RC however requires the Selenium- Server to inject javascript into the browser and to then translate messages from your test program's language-specific Selenium client library into commands that invoke the javascript commands which in turn, automate the AUT from within the browser.
-In short, if you're using Selenium-WebDriver, you don't need the Selenium-Server.

-Another reason for using the Selenium-Server is if you are using Selenium-Grid for distributed exectution of your tests.
-Finally, if you are using Selenium-backed Web-Driver (the WebDriver API but with back-end Selenium technology) you will also need the Selenium Server.
-These topics are described in more detail later in this chapter.
+How these direct calls are made, depends on the browser you are using.
+See the information for each browser implementaion below.

+Some reason why you will need the Selenium-Server -
+ * You are using Selenium-Grid to distribute your tests over many machines / VMs.
+ * You want to connect to a remote machine that has a particular browser version that is not on your current machine.
+ * You are not using the Java bindings and would like to use `HtmlUnit Driver`_

 .. _setting-up-webdriver-project: